$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space: Preliminaries for T2I Diffusion Models

 Traditionally, T2I prior is modeled to estimate $x_0$-prediction instead of $\epsilon$-prediction.
 Given the forward function $z_x^{(t)} \sim q(t, z_x)$, the goal of $f_\theta$ is to directly estimate $z_x$ for all timesteps $t \sim [0, T]$ as:

-\eclipse~presents the contrastive learning strategy (Eq.~\ref{eq:eclipse}) instead of minimizing Eq.~\ref{eq:prior}.
+\eclipse~proposes the contrastive learning strategy (Eq.~1 -- main paper) instead of minimizing Eq.~\ref{eq:prior}.
 The diffusion image generator is trained by following standard $\epsilon$-prediction formulation.
 Here, $h_\phi$ will estimate the ground truth added Gaussian noise $\epsilon \sim N(0,I)$, given the noise image $X^{(t)}$ for all timesteps $t \sim [0,T]$ and input conditions (such as $z_x$, $z_y$).

 For models like Kandinsky v2.2, we drop the $z_y$ to condition the model on $z_x$.
 Therefore, \ours~also only conditions the image generation with $z_y$ in the prior stage.